Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Except for pens with cork shaft seals or piston gaskets, store pens emptied, flushed clean, and allowed to dry.
 For long-term storage of pens with cork seals or gaskets, fill the pens with distilled water only.
 There is more on this in item 2 in the “Things NOT to Do” list below and in Care and Feeding: How to Pamper Your Pens.

 Use only fountain pen safe inks.
 Any ink with pigment or other particulate material in it, even nanoparticle inks such as Platinum Carbon Black, can clog fountain pens.
 (Nanoparticle inks are nominally safe for fountain pens, but they require more frequent flushing than do ordinary inks that are plain solutions.)
 Not all inks said to be "suitable for fountain pens" really are; inks such as Winsor & Newton calligraphic inks contain particulate matter, as do all shimmer inks.
 If you absolutely require one of these specialty inks, expect to flush and thoroughly clean your pens at least twice as often as you would with a safe ink.
-Inks that are new on the market and have not established a years-long record of reliability and safety can have a great potential for destruction, and they should be approached wit great caution.
-Use them only in "throwaway" pens, and do not assume that because a given ink is safe in Pen A, it is automatically safe in Pens B, C, and D. The Vanishing Point feed shown to the left was destroyed by an unsafe ink.
+Inks that are new on the market and have not established a years-long record of reliability and safety have a great potential for destruction, and they should be approached h great caution.
+Use them only in "throwaway" pens, and do not assume that because a given ink is safe in Pen A, it is automatically safe in Pens B, C, and D. Likewise, do not assume that because Brand X’s Ink A is safe, the same brand’s ink B is also safe.
+The Vanishing Point feed shown to the left was destroyed by an unsafe ink from a manufacturer that produces many safe inks.
 There is much more on inks in Inks: The Good, the Bad, and the Ugly.

 Use silicone grease sparingly and with discretion.
 This stuff can rapidly spread everywhere as pens are handled, and it blocks air transfer, hastening the decomposition of celluloid or other cellulosic pens.
 Also, if you spend much time in a kitchen, you know how grease attracts dust, which can build up into a film that will require serious cleaning (which can damage finishes).